 What does it feel like having a tooth extracted?

 At the time of extraction tooth, jawbone and gums that surround the area are numbed with a local anaesthetic.
 During the extraction process you will feel a lot of pressure.
 This is from the process of firmly rocking the tooth in order to widen the socket for removal.
 You will feel the pressure without pain as the nerves that transfer pain have been numbed but the nerves that transmit pressure are not really affected.

 Are teeth extracted in the dental chair or hospital?

-We know that everyone is different and that they want their teeth removed differently so we offer the choice of treatment n the dental chair or under general anaesthetic at the day surgery next door so you can wake up and be done with it if that what you would prefer.
+We know that everyone is different and that they want their teeth removed differently so we offer the choice of treatment in the dental chair or under general anaesthetic so you can wake up and be done with it if that what you would prefer.